 12. Who leads the Great Commission Churches association?

 Our heart attitude in Great Commission Churches is to promote Jesus Christ as our leader.
 Jesus said, “Do not be called leaders; for One is your Leader, that is Christ.
 But the greatest among you shall be your servant” (Matthew 23:10,11).
-Therefore, we give glory to Jesus Christ, not a man or a group of men, for all the good that has been done in this movement of churches.
+Therefore, we give glory to Jesus Christ, not a man or a group of men, for all the good that has been done in GCC.

 Recognizing Jesus Christ as the Leader, there are hundreds of men who play a servant leader role within Great Commission Churches.
 Pastors in local churches provide leadership locally.
 Many of these men also serve other churches in their geographical region.
 As for the GCC national organization, the Executive Committee is John Hopler (Administrative Director), Rick Whitney and Dave Bovenmyer.
 The other board members are Doug Brown, Matt Gordon, Brent Knox, Chris Martin, Robbie McAlister and Tom Short (GCC board).